VerveSol/substruct_genesis/README.md

 - **Independent Substructs**: The generated substruct has no dependencies on the original struct
 - **No Update Methods**: The substruct is designed for building update data, not applying it to the original struct
 - **Clean Separation**: Perfect for API endpoints, configuration updates, and other scenarios where you want to separate update data from the target structure
+- **Validation**: The macro now requires at least one field to be tagged with `#[substruct_field]` - empty structs or structs with no tagged fields will cause compilation errors

 ## Requirements